Large cities lose their growth advantage as countries urbanize: Methods

 \subsection{Data}

-This paper builds on several datasets, which are all publicly available.
+This paper builds on several datasets, all of which are publicly available.
 Below we provide a high-level overview of the main datasets.
 In Methods \ref{methods:code_and_data_availability}, we document how to retrieve them. \\

 \textbf{Population and Urbanization data}: The population projections come from the United Nations World Population Prospect 2024 \cite{undesa2024wpp}, the History database of the Global Environment 2023 \cite{pbl2023hyde}, and Gapminder \cite{gapminder2023systema, gapminder2022population}, with processing from Our World in Data \cite{owid2024population}.
 We use projections under the medium fertility scenario.
 The urbanization data come from Chen \textit{et al.} \cite{chen2022updating}.
-We use their World Bank-based annual projections under SSP2 (``middle of the road''), which extend the World Bank series to 2100.\footnote{In principle, the urban population share could be computed directly from GHSL grids \cite{schavina2023ghsl}.
-However, these grids are known to underestimate the rural populations \cite{lang-ritter2025global}, making such estimates unreliable.
-Therefore, we use GHSL grids only to compare urban areas, not to estimate the overall urban population share.} \\
+We use their World Bank-based annual projections under SSP2 (``middle of the road''), which extend the World Bank series to 2100.
+This data relies on national statistical definitions of ``urban'', which vary across countries and differ from our morphological definition.
+We adopt these projections for three reasons.
+First, they are independently validated.
+Second, they are directly connected to future projections.
+Third, they provide more reliable estimates of the urban population share than GHSL grids, which are known to underestimate rural populations \cite{schavina2023ghsl, lang-ritter2025global}.
+We therefore use GHSL grids only to compare urban areas, not to estimate the overall urban population share.
+Our results are robust to the use of a different definition of urban population share (SI 4.2). \footnote{} \\

 \textbf{Country borders}: Boundaries as of 2019, from the CShapes database \cite{schvitz2022mapping}. \\

 \textbf{Global grids}: Our global cities dataset is based on the population (pop) and degree-of-urbanization (smod) grids from the Global Human Settlement Layer (GHSL) 2023 data package \cite{schavina2023ghsl}.
 These grids estimate population counts and urbanization levels for 1km-by-1km cells covering the whole planet by combining satellite imagery with census data. \\